HagenSR/StatisticsDocumentation/docsrc/Estimation.rst

 :math:`P(\bar{X} - Z_{\alpha/2}\frac{\sigma}{\sqrt{n}} < \mu <  \bar{X} + Z_{\alpha/2}\frac{\sigma}{\sqrt{n}}) = 1 – α`

-when sigma is known and N > 30
+when sigma is known and N > 30. **When n is less than 30** use the T distribution, which is located in the distributions page.

 **Example**: